Nico Rosberg Says Genetics Have Everything to Do With F1 Success

-Nico then pointed out the case of Max Verstappen, the 20-year-old Red Bull star who has already won three Grand Prix races in his career.
+Nico then pointed out the case of Max Verstappen, the 20-year old Red Bull star who has already won three Grand Prix races in his career.
 Max's dad, Jos, also competed in F1 during the 1990s and has contributed to his son's upbringing within the racing community.
-According to Rosberg, Max owes a lot to his father for his time in F1
+Rosberg claims that this is no accident, and Max has much adieu to his father's stint in the series.

 "His dad was a successful driver too and now his son is a successful driver because it’s the genes that pass on,” he added.